The beginning of the Wild West

 Cost: We spent no money and watched the cattle drive and the gunfight show.

-Recommendations: You need to get here early to find a parking spot.
-You should also wear good shoes because you will walk on many different surfaces.
+Recommendations: Get here early to find a parking spot.
+Wear good shoes because you will walk on many different surfaces.